taybro23/Read-It-MS3/README.md

 -	Type “git clone” and paste the copied URL.
 -	Press Enter, and the code will be cloned.

-## Heroku.
+## Heroku

 This project is deployed using Heroku.
 The following steps were taken;

-1. Within GitPod, create the .gitignore and env.py files
+1. Within GitPod, create the .gitignore and env.py files.
-2. In the .gitignore file, set it to ignore the env.py file and __pycache__/ directory
+2. In the .gitignore file, set it to ignore the env.py file and pycache/ directory.
 3. Within the env.py file, set the following environmental variable;
     - os.environ.setdefault(“IP”, “0.0.0.0”)
     - os.environ.setdefault(“PORT”, “5000”)